How to set the recipient(s) of an automated email or SMS message.

-Whenever you are setting up Glide to send an e-mail or SMS message, for example via a workflow action or alert, you will need to confirm how Glide should find the appropriate recipient(s) for the message.
-This will provide the e-mail addresses or phone numbers and will also provide the first and last names which is necessary where you wish to use the Recipient fields in your message templates.
+When you configure Glide to automatically generate an email or SMS message, for example via a workflow action or alert, you will need to confirm how Glide should find the appropriate recipient(s) for the message.

 Option 1: [External] Basic search for a client address